parcel-bundler/website/src/features/development.md

 #### `.proxyrc.js`

 For more complex configurations, a `.proxyrc.js` file allows you to attach any [connect](https://github.com/senchalabs/connect)-compatible middleware.
+First, make sure you install `http-proxy-middleware` into your project.
 This example has the same behaviour as the `.proxyrc` version above.

 {% sample %}
 {% samplefile ".proxyrc.js" %}